TroyLaPolice/European-Neolithic-Expansion/README.md

 }
 ```

 This next part keeps individuals from living beyond realistic limits.
-Without this individuals in the sim can live hundreds of years becuase death it not dependent on age, only population density.
+Without this individuals in the sim can live hundreds of years because death it not dependent on age, only population density.
 (See life table above)

 #### Movement of individuals